 This chapter has demonstrated that climate change science is far from simple.
 There is uncertainty over the operation of feedback loops.
 Nor can we predict with any certainty what kinds of economic and demographic changes will take place globally or in particular countries, as Unit 1 showed.
-As a result, climate
+As a result, climate change presents us with a wicked problem which - because of its complexity - defies attempts to establish exactly what its effects would be.
+Unfortunately, this uncertainty is seized upon by climate change sceptics as a reason to avoid taking any action to reduce GHG emissions.

-Carbon intensity The amount of $CO_2$ emitted per unit of GDP.
+Carbon intensity The amount of CO2 emitted per unit of GDP.
 If a country's carbon emissions rise less slowly than its GDP is increasing, this suggests some action is being taken to reduce emissions at the same time as industrial output is increasing.